ArshDawra/URL-Shortener/README.md

    - The backend stores the original URL, short url, and accompanying notes in the database, along with the timestamp of creation.

 Redirection and Search Functionality:
-   - When a user clicks on a shortened URL, the frontend captures the short code.
+   - When a user clicks on a shortened URL, the frontend captures the short code and increments the number of visits/clicks on that particular site.
    - The frontend sends a Fetch GET request to the backend with the short code.
    - The backend retrieves the original URL associated with the short code from the database.
    - The backend redirects the user to the original URL, which brings them to the desired destination.